 Being in the world, but not “of it”

 I agree with Csikszentmihalyi that in order to be truly creative, practitioners must both take from, and give back, to the larger world around them.
 Such a model, when applied to the concerns of contemporary popular music begs the question: “Who are the gatekeepers in the brave new digital world of popular music dissemination?”
 Search engines?
 “Reality” TV producers (what could be less “real” than a reality TV show)?
 Apple?
 The accountants running the last multi-national record company left in the world?
+The answer to this rhetorical question is dealt with in Chapter 2 of my forthcoming book, sorry no spoilers.

 (c) 2015 Marshall Heiser